fossabot/mullvad-connectivity-checker/README.md

 # Mullvad Connectivity Checker

 Browser extension that checks every minute that you are connected to a Mullvad VPN server or not.
 Powered by [Mullvad](https://am.i.mullvad.net/api).
+Two checkmarks if you're connected through the [SOCKS5 proxy](https://mullvad.net/en/guides/socks5-proxy/), one checkmark if not.

 ![alt-text](https://i.imgur.com/XSOgj74.png)